DEPARTMENT: Veterinary Services and Technical Operations

 REPORTS TO: Department Supervisor/Manager/Director

-The Operations Assistant will provide administrative support to the Technical Operations and Veterinary Services departments.
-In this role, the candidate will work directly with Technicians, Supervisors and Study Directors to complete the day-to-day office activities within the department, including inventory and ordering of surgical and medical supplies, reconciliation of forms/documents, scheduling of equipment maintenance and filing.
+The Operations Assistant will primarily provide administrative support to the Veterinary Services and Technical Operations Department, but may assist other departments as well.
+In this role, the candidate will work directly with Technicians, Supervisors/Managers and Study Directors to complete the day-to-day office activities within the department, including inventory, ordering and receipt of surgical and medical supplies, reconciliation of forms/documents, scheduling of equipment maintenance and filing.
 The ideal candidate will have strong organizational skills and attention to detail, learn quickly, and be able to work under moderate supervision to complete assigned tasks in a fast-paced environment.
-Experience in a research, veterinary or surgical settings is preferred.
+Experience in a research, veterinary or surgical setting is strongly preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Maintaining the operating room and veterinary inventory including generating purchase orders ordering medical, surgical and administrative supplies, receiving materials and restocking.
+- Maintaining the operating room and veterinary inventory including generating purchase orders for medical, surgical and administrative supplies, receiving materials and restocking.

-- Receipt of study-specific equipment and supplies, and completion of associated chain of custody and usage paperwork.
+- Receiving study-specific equipment and supplies, and completing associated chain of custody and usage paperwork.

 - Preparing and shipping departmental materials/documents.